matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 	Using probabilities to assign 0 or 1.
 	(see notes)

-	If we have 1 TPR and 0 FPR, it shows a perfect classification
+	Depending on the thresholds we assign (risk), a perfect classifier is one that traces the left and top line as shown.